dask/dask/docs/source/array-creation.rst

     x = da.concatenate(dask_arrays, axis=0)  # concatenate arrays along first axis

-For more information see :doc:`concatenation and stacking <array-stack>` docs.
+For more information, see :doc:`concatenation and stacking <array-stack>` docs.

 Using ``dask.delayed``